 The 2021 GREEN4SEA Virtual Forum successfully concluded on April 21 & 22 focusing on the regulatory agenda and industry’s ambitious targets and emerging challenges as we move forward to a more sustainable future for shipping.

-he event was organized by SAFETY4SEA having as lead sponsors the following organizations: MacGregor & SQE MARINE.
-The event was also sponsored by: ABB, ABS, The American Club, Anemoi Marine Technologies (Anemoi), AQUAMETRO OIL & MARINE, Blue Planet Shipping, Bureau Veritas, Capital-Executive Ship Management Corp., Capital Ship Management Corp., ClassNK, CR Ocean Engineering LLC, DeNora, DNV, Dorian LPG, Eastern Mediterranean Maritime Limited (EASTMED), Ecochlor, ERMA FIRST, Green Jakobsen, JOTUN, LATSCO, Lean Marine, Lloyd’s Register, MarineTraffic, IRI/The Marshall Islands Registry, Palau International Ship Registry, RINA, RISK4SEA,Telops, Tsakos Group of Companies, UK P&I Club, WALLEM, WinGD, World Link Communications and World LPG Association (WLPGA).
+The event was organized by SAFETY4SEA having as lead sponsors the following organizations: MacGregor & SQE MARINE.
+The event was also sponsored by: ABB, ABS, The American Club, Anemoi Marine Technologies (Anemoi), AQUAMETRO OIL & MARINE, Blue Planet Shipping, Bureau Veritas, Capital-Executive Ship Management Corp., Capital Gas Ship Management Corp., Capital Ship Management Corp., ClassNK, CR Ocean Engineering LLC, DeNora, DNV, Dorian LPG, Eastern Mediterranean Maritime Limited (EASTMED), Ecochlor, ERMA FIRST, Green Jakobsen, JOTUN, LATSCO, Lean Marine, Lloyd’s Register, MarineTraffic, IRI/The Marshall Islands Registry, Palau International Ship Registry, RINA, RISK4SEA,Telops, Tsakos Group of Companies, UK P&I Club, WALLEM, WinGD, World Link Communications and World LPG Association (WLPGA).